Please feel free to send any additional information you may have relating to any question posted. Comments are also welcome.

 3. I've been reading and enjoying your web site, but I noticed it does not include even a ball park cost for a wolfhound.
 Can one purchase grown dogs from breeders?
 Also, the medical problems information did not mention hip dysplasia, are Irish Wolfhounds unlikely to develop this disorder?
 Again your web site is fantastic.
 I haven't seen any U.S. sites to match it for attractiveness and speed of screen change.
 S.B.

 ANSWER: Thank you for the positive comments about our Irish Wolfhound Club of Canada web site.
 Re price: the price would certainly vary across both countries as well as between them and from breeder to breeder.
-However, a range would be $900 to $2,000.
+However, an average purchase price would be $2,500.
 There are many costs for Wolfhounds over an above the price of a puppy.
-Expect food bills of about $50 per month on average.
+Expect food bills of about $200-$300 per month on average, depending on choice of diet.
 Any equipment is purchased in giant (i.e. more expensive) sized and vet bills for most procedures are also greater than for smaller breeds.
 If required, bandaging, drugs etc. are needed in larger quantities.
 Also, fencing has to be taller than normal and cover a larger than normal area.
 All these things should be considered before purchasing a Wolfhound.

 Re purchasing grown Wolfhounds: it might happen that a breeder would have a mature hound available but this would probably be unusual.
 Re hip dysplasia: this has not been a major problem in the breed but a few hounds have developed HD and those who believe this could be a problem in their line or who want to be able to state that a particular hound is unlikely to pass this on, have x-rays done.
 There is a nutritional component to the development of HD and any large fast growing breed (which basically defines IWs) is susceptible.
 Pups should be kept lean while being fed a diet that meets all their nutritional needs.